 Erected by National Park Service.

 Location.
 42° 40.688′ N, 114° 15.056′ W. Marker is in Hunt, Idaho, in Jerome County.
 Marker is on Hunt Road west of County Road S1400E, on the right when traveling west.
+Marker is located in the Minidoka National Historic Site.
 Touch for map.
-Marker is located in the Minidoka National Historic Site.
 Marker is in this post office area: Jerome ID 83338, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Honor Roll (here, next to this marker); Minidoka National Historic Site (here, next to this marker); On Guard (a few steps from this marker); Minidoka Relocation Center (within shouting distance of this marker); Soothing Waters (within shouting distance of this marker); Supporting the Camp (approx. 0.4 miles away); Prehistoric Hunters (approx. 2 miles away); Hunt (Camp) (approx. 2.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+Honor Roll (here, next to this marker); Minidoka National Historic Site (here, next to this marker); On Guard (a few steps from this marker); Minidoka Relocation Center (within shouting distance of this marker); Soothing Waters (within shouting distance of this marker); Symbols of Imprisonment (within shouting distance of this marker); Running a Camp (about 300 feet away, measured in a direct line); Censored Mail (about 500 feet away).
 Touch for a list and map of all markers in Hunt.

 Also see . . .
 Minidoka National Historic Site.
 Official National Park Service website.
 (Submitted on February 14, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 14, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 581 times since then and 36 times this year.
+It was originally submitted on February 14, 2014, by Duane Hall of Abilene, Texas.
+This page has been viewed 635 times since then and 11 times this year.
 Photos: 1. submitted on February 14, 2014, by Duane Hall of Abilene, Texas.
 2. submitted on February 2, 2013, by Don Morfe of Baltimore, Maryland.